argoproj-labs/hera/docs/walk-through/script-templates.md

-# Types of Script Templates
+# Script Templates

+Hera offers two versions of the `script` decorator which transforms regular Python functions into Script templates for Argo Workflows.

 ## Inline Script Templates

-The example Workflows seen so far have shown the `source` field containing some boilerplate and the function body itself.
+The example Workflow seen in [Hello World](./hello-world.md) showed the `source` field containing some boilerplate and the function body itself.
 This is the default setting for Hera, called "inline" script templates.
 They work the same as running a file directly through Python on your local command line, like `python hello_world.py`.
 They should only be used for basic use cases and trying out Hera.
 As the function is dumped directly in the `source` field, you cannot use external functions and imports, which must instead be contained within the function body.
 Here's the Hello World example for a reminder:

 === "Hera"